vkumarsinghnoida/Machine_Learning/README.md

 # Machine_Learning

-> This is my github repository for documenting my learning of the cs50
+> This is my github repository to document my machine learning journey.
-> course by harvard university.

-## WEEK 1

-## WEEK 2
+## python